 How NOT To Thaw A Frozen Turkey

 It is never safe to let a turkey thaw at room temperature (or warmer) because the turkey will be in the range of bacteria-breeding temperatures (40°-140°F / 5°- 60°C).
-The following methods are not safe and should never be used to defrost a turkey.
+The following methods are unsafe and should never be used to defrost a turkey.

 - Thawing on the kitchen counter.